TearsJin/659A70AF5035D498/README.md

-# New Results and Applications of Integer Factoring Based on Root Finding
+# New Results on the $\phi$-Hiding Assumption and Factoring Related RSA Moduli
 The code of "New Results and Applications of Integer Factoring Based on Root Finding"